Table of Contents

 Compensation in a wrongful death case may include:

-An experienced accident lawyer in Vero Beach at Kogan & DiSalvo investigates your car accident claim thoroughly.
-We determine which parties or entities are liable for the collision.
+Our experienced personal injury lawyers at Kogan & DiSalvo in Vero Beach, FL will investigate your car accident claim thoroughly.
+We will determine which parties or entities are liable for the collision.
 We will find medical experts to make sure your injuries receive proper treatment.

 At Kogan & DiSalvo, we know the value of your claim based on your injuries and circumstances.
 If the insurance company refuses to settle for a reasonable amount, we will pursue litigation.